About our Undergraduate Programs

 The globalization of agriculture, new technologies, nutritional and environmental resources, and U.S. and foreign policies are creating the need for industries to hire graduates with strong backgrounds in applied economics, business principles, and leadership.
-Our undergraduate degrees prepare students to pursue professional careers in the public and private sectors to meet these needs in the dynamic economy.
+Our STEM-certified undergraduate degrees prepare students to pursue professional careers in the public and private sectors to meet these needs in the dynamic economy.
 We take pride in the nurturing and supportive environment that promotes students’ networking, professional growth and the pursuit of excellence.

-- Agricultural Economics Minor
+B.S.
+Agricultural Economics

 Study Agricultural Economics in McAllen